LonelyTree/stcksback/README.md

     app.run(debug=config.DEBUG, port=config.PORT)

 ```

+- `config.secretkey` is for the hash for our session cookie we can make up whatever random characters we'd like.
+By default, Flask-Login uses sessions for authentication.
+This means you must set the secret key on your application,

+-  We can use the `LoginManager()` to handle all the login things like is_authenticated, or get id.
+The login manager contains the code that lets your application and Flask-Login work together, such as how to load a user from an ID, and where to send users when they need to log in.

+-  `@login_manager.user_loader` - We need to provide user_loader callback.
+This callback is used to reload the user object from the user ID stored in the session.
+It should take the unicode ID of a user, and return the corresponding user object.

 - We also set up the login manager and setup cors to allow our react app to connect to our API's.
 Notice we passed `supports_credentials=True` as well in order to give us the ability to send cookies back and forth.